Call for research proposals

-Typically, successful applications funded through the annual research competition have ranged between £50,000 and £150,000; and to date the highest project sum awarded is around £260,000.
+Typically, successful applications funded through the annual research competition have ranged between £50,000 and £150,000.
+The highest project sum awarded so far is around £260,000.

-Each project will be considered on the quality of the proposal and the value of its outputs.
 In common with other charities, IOSH does not generally pay overhead costs.
+However, each project will be considered on the quality of the proposal and the value of its outputs.

 You must be able to substantiate all your costs and demonstrate value for money, so please make sure that you clearly provide all relevant costing information on the application form to help us make a decision.
 This may include direct costs for academics and research assistants for the actual hours deployed on the project, as well as printing, postage, telephone, travel and subsistence costs.